IoTone/ShahinGo/Concept2/RearViewsion/README.md

 - This is a prevalant option on Amazon and Ebay and you can source these in volume for very cheap.
 - USB Micro Power, but recommeded to power directly via 3.3V or 5V + GND pins (remove the "MD" board if programming or debugging isn't needed)
 - Includes controllable front side LED that can be controlled
-- There are a lot of cases available for 3D printing, for example: https://www.thingiverse.com/thing:3463679
+- There are a lot of cases available for 3D printing, for example: https://www.thingiverse.com/thing:3463679 or https://www.printables.com/model/456819-case-for-esp32cam
 - Includes an SDCard Reader!
 - Image Quality: average/low 5FPS, arguably these boards have the worst EMI sensitivty, and it isn't recommended to use with the USB power.
 - Only runs on 192.168.4.1, you need to join it's WIFI network "ESP32-CAM"